 A primary/secondary major is the awarding of one degree with two majors from the same college.
-While on the transcript both majors will be mentioned, on the diploma only the primary major will be mentioned.
 Requirements/criteria are:

-- 1. Some overlap of courses between majors is allowed. - 2.
-It is not required for the student to seek a second advisor for the secondary major but it is encouraged to do so.
+- 1. Some overlap of courses between major courses is allowed (no more than 50%). - 2.
+The student must have a second advisor for the secondary major.